jkab016/sqlalchemy_quick_tutorial/README.md

 1. Connect to your PostgreSQL database using a client of your choice (e.g., psql command-line client).

-2. Execute the SQL commands in the dummy_data.sql file to create the customer table and insert dummy data into it.
+2. Execute the SQL commands in the dummy_data.sql file to create the customer table and insert dummy data into it.<br>
     ``psql -U your_username -d your_database -a -f data/dummy_data.sql``